scott-anderson-wc/cs210pub/lectures/L10/visual-effects.md

 }
 ```

-I can show you a trick for debugging these in Chrome.
+I can show you a trick for debugging these in Chrome, namely clicking on
+the `:hov` element in the CSS styles section for that element.

 ## Easing